microsoft/aroworkshop/_entries/02-03 mongodb.md

     -p MONGODB_ADMIN_PASSWORD=ratingspassword | oc create -f -
 ```

-If you now head back to the web console, you should see a new deployment for mongoDB.
+If you now head back to the web console and navigate to **Workloads > Deployment Configs**, you should see a new entry for mongoDB.
+Make sure you select **Project: workshop** near the top of the page as well, if you have not already done so.

 ![MongoDB deployment](media/mongodb-overview.png)

 {% endcollapsible %}

-### Verify if the mongoDB pod was created successfully
+### Verify if the MongoDB pod was created successfully

 {% collapsible %}